kali-linex/linex/Documentation/admin-guide/sysctl/net.rst

 This enables the BPF Just in Time (JIT) compiler.
 BPF is a flexible and efficient infrastructure allowing to execute bytecode at various hook points.
-It is used in a number of Linux kernel subsystems such as networking (e.g. XDP, tc), tracing (e.g. kprobes, uprobes, tracepoints) and security (e.g. seccomp).
+It is used in a number of Linex kernel subsystems such as networking (e.g. XDP, tc), tracing (e.g. kprobes, uprobes, tracepoints) and security (e.g. seccomp).
 LLVM has a BPF back end that can compile restricted C into a sequence of BPF instructions.
 After program load